Brighter-bits/AdventOfCode2024/ReadME.md

 A single off by one error, but overall, nice and easy.

 This Second part looks quite a bit harder.
 Actually, upon further inspection, it might just be a simple edit to the move function.

+I have a slight problem in that I move things form the last object to be moved to the first due to how the recursion works.
+So I'm going to overcomplicated this and create a buffer of movements which only gets executed if everything can move.

+WHOOPS, may have accidentally spent a bit too long making the thing look pretty, it's done now though.